Sativex is super strong, concentrated cannabis. Nothing more, nothing less.

-GW takes its high quality cannabis, chops it up and makes a tincture by heating it under pressure with CO2 and then adding ethanol to precipitate an oil.
+GW takes its high quality cannabis, chops it up and extracts the oil by heating it under pressure with CO2 and then adding ethanol to thin it down so it can be sprayed.
 Then, with the addition of a little peppermint oil to mask the taste and some preservative, the filtered liquid is packaged into tiny little aerosol bottles.
 Each spray delivers 2.7mg of THC and 2.5mg of CBD.
 What GW doesn't tell you that it also contains all the other 100+ cannabinoids found in the plant, each of which has its own mechanism of action and effect.
-It also contains flavonoids, terpines and other compounds.
+It also contains flavonoids, terpenes, terpenoids and other compounds.
 Everything that is found in the plant.

 I applaud GW Pharmaceuticals for bringing the enormous benefits of cannabinoid therapy into the 21st century.
 It's nothing new though.
 The medicinal value of the plant has been known and widely used for thousands of years.
 Only in the last century has it been demonised by lies and propaganda.
 It would be a mistake though to think that Sativex is anything different from the plant itself.
 It's just been wrapped up in a marketing and physical package which has enabled stupid and cowardly politicians to accept it.